kevindhanna/kdh.codes/kevfrastructure/README.md

 ## TODO

-- a lambda proxy for github, as the build takes longer than the request timeout so Github sees 504 responses
+- a lambda proxy for github, as the build takes longer than the request timeout so Github sees 504 responses (SNS maybe?)
 - smarter compile-deploy-webkev that only deploys when changes are detected
 - a better way to handle lambda builds.
 I feel like something with [Dynamic Resources](https://www.pulumi.com/docs/concepts/resources/dynamic-providers/) could do it but couldn't get it to work (see resources/LocalCodeArchive)